copyleft-org/copyleft-guide/CONTRIBUTING.md

     That's the end of the command-line part.

-5. Now, visit Gitorious' merge-requst creation web interface at https://gitorious.org/copyleft-org/MYNAME-copyleft-tutorial-suggestions/merge_requests/new Initiate your merge request with by setting:
+5. Now, visit Gitorious' merge-request creation web interface at https://gitorious.org/copyleft-org/MYNAME-copyleft-tutorial-suggestions/merge_requests/new

+   Initiate your merge request with by setting:

         Summary:       Briefly describe your proposal